KuligKamil/mongodb-project-workshop/tutorial/documents_database/README.md

 To create Document in Collections we need to use the basic class in Beanie The basic class in Beanie is Document class to create collections of Document

-After inspect of the Beanie base class Document we can see it's inherent from pydantic Base Model
+After inspect of the Beanie base class Document, it's inherent from pydantic Base Model.

 ```python
 import inspect